bakdata/quick/docs/docs/user/reference/graphql-support.md

 # GraphQL support

-This section provides information about the supported and unsupported GraphQL types that in Quick.
+This section provides information about the supported and unsupported GraphQL types in Quick.
 Furthermore, it describes the GraphQL extensions that are introduced in Quick.

 ## GraphQL supported types